autotest/autotest/documentation/source/main/general/WhitePaper.rst

 It's critical that when operating in an open community, we can share and compare test results - that necessitates consistency of results formats.
-The easiest way to acheive this is to share one common test harness.
+The easiest way to achieve this is to share one common test harness.

 Introduction
 ------------